monadosquito/runner/README.md

 - A current difficulty level set within a particular track overwrites starting one there.
+- A difficulty level amount must be a floating number from `-1` to `1`, otherwise it is a nearest boundary.
 - A difficulty level difference must be an integer having absolute value not greater than a track width, otherwise it is a nearest boundary.